Last Updated on November 8, 2024

 As mentioned earlier, having too much pressure is a safer bet than having too little (as long as you’re not over the maximum allowable amount).
 The only downside to this is a slightly rougher ride since less rubber is in contact with the road.

 The consequences of low tire pressure are significantly more severe.
-Increased levels of traction in common tires lead to premature wearing and overheating – or worse – a complete blowout.
+Increased traction in common tires leads to premature wear and overheating—or worse, a complete blowout.

 At tires-easy, we prioritize your safety on the roads above all else.
 The next time you plan on hitting the road, stop for a minute to check your tire pressure levels and perform a quick fill-up, if necessary.